 Exceeding the 50-day limit

-You can work until the end of the month in which you exceed the 50-day limit without affecting your pension.
+Let your employer know you’re collecting a pension when you accept a job.
+You can work until the end of the month in which you exceed the limit without affecting your pension.

 the month in which you have no re-employment service, or